hiderinokodo/hackerrank-js/README.md

-Here is the answer of Javascript Certify Test from Hackerrank
+Here is the answer of Javascript Certification Test from Hackerrank